This article describes enabling Node.js to work with Passenger using the DreamHost panel.

 - Your .htaccess file has been updated to point to your local version of Node.js

 Passenger then loads the app.js file automatically when visiting your URL.
-You do not have to bind a port # to the URL or manually start the server in this case.
+In this case, you do not have to bind a port # to the URL or manually start the server.
 Your configuration would look like this:

 app directory: example.com/app.js web directory: example.com/public